Bayer-Group/bayer-form-generator/README.md

 `style` - styles to be added onto the component type.
 Object.

-`containerStyle` - styles to be added onto the container (Grid) component.
+`containerStyles` - styles to be added onto the container (Grid) component.
 Object.
+This option is available both on a component basis and a field basis.

 `componentOverride` - a component to be used instead of the default component for a given type.
 React Component.